These sports bars draw crowds with huge TVs, special discounts and free-flowing beer.

 Yard House has quickly become one of the most popular gathering places in DC’s Penn Quarter/Chinatown neighborhood.
-The restaurant and bar is perfect for a night out with friends.
+The restaurant and bar are perfect for a night out with friends.
 Enjoy a half yard of brew, with over 100 choices on tap.
-Expect numerous TVs to be tuned to the big game with plenty of sports fans on-hand.
+Expect numerous TVs to be tuned to the big game with plenty of sports fans on hand.